raspberrypilearning/astronaut-reaction-times/worksheet.md

 that stress, as well as the brain having to adapt to microgravity, could be the cause of this, and that normal performance was found soon after returning to Earth.

-You can learn more about what it is like to be an astronaut and more about Tim Peake's mission on [the UK National STEM Centre website here](http://www.nationalstemcentre.org.uk/timpeake).
+You can learn more about what it is like to be an astronaut, and more about Tim Peake's mission, on [the UK National STEM Centre website here](http://www.nationalstemcentre.org.uk/timpeake).

 Let's create a game in Scratch to test your reaction skills, and those of your friends and family, to see if you could become an astronaut like Tim Peake.

 ## Set the stage with a space theme

 1. If you are using a Raspberry Pi you can open Scratch by clicking on **Menu** and **Programming**, followed by **Scratch**.
-Alternatively you can use Scratch 2.0 online for this activity altho some of the blocks may be slightly different.
+Alternatively, you can use Scratch 2.0 online for this activity although some of the blocks may be slightly different.
 1. Create a new file by selecting **File** and **New**.
-1. Delete the Scratch Cat sprite by right clicking on it and selecting **Delete** from the menu that is displayed.
+1. Delete the Scratch Cat sprite by right-clicking on it and selecting **Delete** from the menu that is displayed.
-1. For this project, you need a space themed background and an Astronaut sprite.
-To add a background in Scratch click on `stage` in the sprites palette and then click on `Backgrounds` next to the `scripts` tab.
+1. For this project, you need a space-themed background and an Astronaut sprite.
+To add a background in Scratch, click on `stage` in the sprites palette and then click on `Backgrounds` next to the `scripts` tab.
 1. Click on `Paint` to draw your own background or `import` to use the same images as this resource.
-	Connect your Raspberry Pi to the internet, and download this [Space background](files/Space-background.png) and British EAS astronaut [Tim Peake sprite](files/Astronaut-Tim.png).
+	Connect your Raspberry Pi to the internet, and download this [Space background](files/Space-background.png) and British ESA astronaut [Tim Peake sprite](files/Astronaut-Tim.png).
 Save them somewhere that you will be able to find them on your Raspberry Pi.
 You can also find more images to use [here](files/) if you do not like those.
-1. Next add a new sprite by clicking on the `import a new sprite` icon on the sprites palette (which looks like the image below) and select `Astronaut-Tim` from the choices and click **Ok**.
+1. Next, add a new sprite by clicking on the `import a new sprite` icon on the sprites palette (which looks like the image below), selecting `Astronaut-Tim` from the choices and clicking **OK**.

 	![import new sprite](images/import-sprite-icon.png)